Last Updated on July 9, 2020 by Leyla Kazim

 Jersey is the largest of the Channel Islands (that also includes Guernsey, Alderney, Sark, Herm, Jethou, and Brecqhou) and is in fact a lot closer to France than mainland Britain.
 As the most southerly island in the British Isles, it is only 14 miles from France, and around 100 miles from Britain.

-The island's proximity to Brittany and Normandy, along with its historical links with France, mean this little jewel in the English Channel has a profoundly French influence, yet the island is also very British in character.
+The island’s proximity to Brittany and Normandy (here’s a postcard post on a glorious few days I spent in Brittany), along with its historical links with France, mean this little jewel in the English Channel has a profoundly French influence, yet the island is also very British in character.

 The hotel itself is found in the parish of St Brelade on the west coast of Jersey.
 You can expect spectacular views over the golden sands of St Ouen’s Bay and the Atlantic Ocean, and I’d say it was one of the best room views I’ve enjoyed in a hotel – check out the sunset snap top right of the final collage below.